 While on exchange

-Here are some things to consider while you're on exchange.
+Keep these things in mind while you're on exchange.

-- If the reason is to do with your academic background or the number of students in the class, try out your negotiation skills and "talk" your way into the class.
+- If it is regarding your academic background or course capacity, try negotiating and "talk" your way into the course.
 Take in a recent academic transcript and your Auckland course outlines to show that you have taken the equivalent prerequisites.

-- If the course is no longer being offered or you cannot get into the class, contact your department/faculty immediately with a list of the new courses and the course descriptions for faculty approval.
+- If the course is no longer being offered or you cannot get into the class, contact your department/faculty immediately to commence the course approval process again.

 Seeking faculty approval for new courses once on exchange

-- Collect as much information about the new course as possible, including contact hours, methods of assessment, a description of the topics covered and, importantly, credit point value.
+- Collect as much information as possible about the new course, including contact hours, methods of assessment, a list of topics covered and, importantly, credit point value.

-- Make sure you keep a copy of all your correspondence with your department/faculty regarding course approvals.
+- Email the course information to your faculty student centre.
+Keep a copy of all your correspondence with your department/faculty regarding course approvals.

 Changing the length of your exchange